SPawson/sallys-school-of-motoring/README.md

 <h2>Deployment</h2>

-<p>I have deployed this project using Github live pages and this can be found here: https://spawson.github.io/sallys-school-of-motoring/</p>
+<p>I have deployed this project using Github live pages and this can be found here: <a target="_blank" href="https://spawson.github.io/sallys-school-of-motoring/"> https://spawson.github.io/sallys-school-of-motoring/</a></p>
 <hr>

 <h2>Credits</h2>